kb-dk/access-digital-objects/text-corpora.md

 called milestones, and the most important one is presumably page break, at least in a digitisation project.

-The indexing system (which you cannot use just yet see above), creates records corresponding to three levels
+The search system (which you cannot use just yet, see above), creates records corresponding to three levels

 * volume
 * work
 * text item

 where volume and work is defined as described above.
+When indexing, records are created taking

+* metadata from the TEI header given the reference in the decls attribute
+* text from the appropriate level, and below.

+All work and text item records contain data on the xml:id of the containing element and the xml:id page number of the preceeding page break.

-Text item is indexed in a way that a search result can address a single
+The text items are indexed in a way that a search result can address a single

 * paragraph of prose
 * strophe in poetry
 * speech in a play

+Please note that a strophe occuring inside speech are not recognized as poetry.

 Typically one volume contributes (obviously) one volume record, one to dozens of work records and houndreds or thousands of text items.